akatashev/chouette-iot/README.md

 [![CircleCI](https://circleci.com/gh/akatashev/chouette-iot/tree/dev.svg?style=svg)](https://app.circleci.com/pipelines/github/akatashev/chouette-iot)

-**Chouette** is a [Pykka](https://www.pykka.org/) based **Datadog** compatible modular metrics collection agent and system monitoring solution for IoT solutions based on such devices as Raspberry Pi or Nvidia Jetson.
+**Chouette** is a [Pykka](https://www.pykka.org/) based **Datadog** compatible modular metrics and logs collection agent and system monitoring solution for IoT devices such as Raspberry Pi or Nvidia Jetson.

-It uses Redis as a broker for metrics from other applications and as a storage for ready to dispatch metrics.
+It uses Redis as a broker for messages from other applications and as a storage for ready to dispatch metrics.
 Periodically it tries to dispatch data to Datadog.
-If it doesn't happen for some reason, metrics are being preserved in their queue to be dispatched later, when connectivity is restored or Chouette is redeployed with correct configuration.
+If it failes for some reason, messages are being preserved in their queue to be dispatched later, when connectivity is restored or Chouette is redeployed with correct configuration.

-Applications should use [Chouette-IoT-client](https://github.com/akatashev/chouette-iot-client) library to successfully send metrics via Chouette-Iot.
+Applications should use [Chouette-IoT-client](https://github.com/akatashev/chouette-iot-client) library to successfully receive messages (metrics and logs) from applications.

 ## Metrics collection agent?